Vattenfall Solar Team faces multiple hurdles because of Covid-19

 If the car can be delivered on time, a second problem awaits: the transport to America.
 The students from Delft were initially offered transport of the car by an airline.
 That offer has been withdrawn as planes worldwide are grounded and airlines face financial difficulties.
 Moreover, it is not clear whether the team members themselves can travel to America, now that the borders have been locked for Europeans.
 Finding test locations in America, shelter for the team and a workshop: that is not easily arranged.

 The third and final problem is the race itself.
-The organization has announced that it will make every effort to carry out the race.
-But as large-scale events are being rescheduled or canceled worldwide it is impossible to predict whether this event will continue.
+The organisation has announced that it will make every effort to carry out the race.
+But as large-scale events are being rescheduled or cancelled worldwide it is impossible to predict whether this event will continue.
 In addition, the University of Michigan, one of the major solar racing teams in America, recently withdrew from the race due to the effects of the corona virus.

 The team is attempting to revenge last year's dramatic solar race in Australia when the solar car caught fire in sight of the finish line.
 For this reason the new car is named Nuna Phoenix, after the mythological bird that rose from the ashes.